 Partnership working is at the core of Pathways and we use our strong track record and expertise in this area to continue to facilitate this.

-For more information about our Pathways model, please contact Sarah Owen-Rafferty on 020 7780 7382.
+For more information about our Pathways model or to discuss commissioning it, please contact Matina Marougka on 07880 191321.